Kyriosity/read-write/readme+/pencraft/readme+/opuses/IT-memes.md

 # IT memes, personal selection of reasonable

 Here I'd like to store IT memes found over time and over the net.
-They look both funny and reasonable after years.
+They look both funny and reasonable after years (at least for me).

-> NOTE: collected images and texts are of respected parties, which origin couldn't always be traced to the owner.
+> NOTE: collected images and texts are of respected parties, whose origin couldn't always be traced to the owner.

 <details>
 <summary><ins>&nbsp;<b>Fair random</b>&nbsp;</ins></summary>